edurant/edurant.github.io/advising/durant.md

 ## Scheduling an advising appointment

 * Send me an Outlook meeting request.
-  * I try to accept all requests upon receipt, but may reject requests received within 24 hours of the appointment time.
+  * I try to accept all requests promptly, but may reject requests received within 24 hours of the appointment time.
   * Available times are those that *both* appear in the list below and appear as &ldquo;tentative&rdquo; in my availability.
 Times that are already taken by another student appear as &ldquo;busy&rdquo;.
   * Note: Some clients may treat &ldquo;tentative&rdquo; times as busy and will tell you I'm unavailable during all advising times.
 You can override and send the invitation regardless, but may get a decline from me if another student has that time.
 * Use the option that requires me to confirm the meeting (usually the default).